 For Spring, teams are formed in January, practices begin in February and games begin in early March.
 The regular season typically ends in early June and playoffs and all-stars begin for the older divisions.
 In Fall, teams are formed at the end of August, and practices and games begin in September.

 Where are the fields?

-T-Ball teams practice and play games at a backstop just east of the Standley Pool.
+T-Ball teams practice and play games at the “Dino Park” North fields

 Minors teams will practice on Jim Carl Field.
 (Jim Carl field is in between Standley Middle School and Standley pool at the far south end.)

-Intermediate teams will practice and play their home games at Fort Field.
-(Fort Field is on Governor Drive just east of Spreckels Elementary. ) Other games will be played at other fields in our district (Scripps Ranch, Clairemont, etc.
+Majors/Intermediate teams will practice and play their home games at Fort Field.
+(Fort Field is on Governor Drive just east of Spreckels Elementary. ) Other games will be played at other fields in our district (Scripps Ranch, Clairemont, etc.)